How to setup Anaconda path to environment variable ?

 - We will see a list of different paths, click on the New button and then add the path where Anaconda is installed.

 In Linux, there are several ways to install Anaconda.
-But we will refer to the simplest and easy way to install Anaconda using terminal.
+But we will refer to the simplest and easy way to install Anaconda using the terminal.
 Go through How to install Anaconda on Linux? and follow the instructions.
-Generally, the Path variable is automatically set in Linux at the time of installation, but it can also be set manually by following steps:
+Generally, the Path variable is automatically set in Linux at the time of installation, but it can also be set manually by the following steps:

 - Go to Application -> Accessories -> Terminal

-- For setting up Environment Variable, type the following command in the Terminal with the use of Installation path:
+- For setting up Environment Variable, type the following command in the Terminal with the use of the Installation path:

 export ANACONDA = /home/nikhil/anaconda3

-- For setting up the Environment Value, type the following command in the Terminal with the use of Installation path:
+- For setting up the Environment Value, type the following command in the Terminal with the use of the Installation path:

 export PATH = $PATH:/home/nikhil/anaconda3/bin